 Australia's venture capital deals slide 30% from record year.

-Venture-capital investments in Australia plunged by about a third in 2022, following the lead of listed global technology companies and venture markets, Bloomberg
+Venture-capital investments in Australia plunged by about a third in 2022, following the lead of listed global technology companies and venture markets, Bloomberg reported.

 Australian startups raised $5.1bn across 712 deals in 2022, down from $7.3bn across 731 deals in 2021.
 The research was sponsored by JP Morgan, Silicon Valley Bank, Deloitte, Google Cloud and Sling & Stone.